OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 > For more information about requirement set versioning, see [Office requirement sets availability](office-versions-and-requirement-sets.md#office-requirement-sets-availability), and for the complete lists of requirement sets and information about the APIs in each, start with [Office Add-in requirement sets](../reference/requirement-sets/office-add-in-requirement-sets.md).
 The reference topics for most Office.js APIs also specify the requirement set they belong to (if any).

 > [!NOTE]
 > Some requirement sets also have manifest elements associated with them.
-See [Specifying requirements in a VersionOverrides element](#specifying-requirements-in-a-versionoverrides-element) for information about when this fact is relevant to how you design your add-in.
+See [Specifying requirements in a VersionOverrides element](#specifying-requirements-in-a-versionoverrides-element) for information about when this fact is relevant to your add-in design.

 #### APIs not in a requirement set